adjust/api-client-r/README.md

 ---

-For facilitated working with user tokens and app tokens, you can use the `set.user.token` and `set.app.token` functions.
+For facilitated working with user tokens and app tokens, you can use the `set.user.token`, `set.app.token` and `set.app.tokens` functions.
+Note again that if `app.tokens` has been set, it'll take precedence over `app.token` for the API calls that support multiple apps.

-Again, see the R manuals for full details.
+For full details, see the R manuals.

+### Debugging

+The functions `adjust.enable.verbose` and `adjust.disable.verbose` will trigger verbose mode, which will output details on each API call, such as exact API URL used.

 ## Contributions and bug reports.